SpeciesFileGroup/taxonworks/README.md

   bundle update
   ```

 7. Setup the databases.

   ```
   rake db:setup
   ```

 8. Test your setup.
+If the tests run, then the installation has been a success.

   ```
   rspec
   ```

-If the tests run, then the installation has been a success.
-You'll likely want to go back and further secure your postgres installation and roles at this point.

 9. Seed some dummy data.
 This includes a user (email 'person1@example.com', with password in /spec/support/config/initialization_constants.rb), project and a few other bits.